• Skip to primary navigation

 Creamy Mushroom Soup, a healthy French starter made without cream and with a delicious touch of coffee.

 Surprise guests by serving in coffee cups and dust with unsweetened cocoa powder like a cappuccino.
-What makes the soup creamy?
-It's thickened using a roux.
+Instead of using cream, it's thickened using a roux.

 French Mushrooms (Champignons de Paris)

-When I first bought mushrooms at the market in France, I was surprised to see how they were sold with such large stalks and earthy feet.
+When I first bought French mushrooms at the market, I was surprised to see how they were sold with such large stalks and earthy feet.

 They were totally different to the pale, pre-packaged mushrooms presented in cellophane punnets looking as clean as a button in supermarkets.
 While we can get the latter in our French supermarkets, why would I pick these if I can get the freshest, tastier ones at the local market for the same price?